isebarn/CBM/docs/Simulations.rst

     synthetic_lethal_genes(model, cutoff, num_runs)

-where ``cutoff`` represents the minimum biomass flux as a percentage of the wild-type flux.
+where ``cutoff`` represents the minimum biomass flux as a fraction of the wild-type flux.

 ``num_runs`` indicates how many times the algorithm runs, higher number gives better results, but takes longer.